software-development-project-1/software-development-project-1.github.io/material/sprint-2-todo.md

 }
 ```

-### Omitting attributes from the JSON output
+### Omitting attributes from the JSON response body

-By default _all the attributes_ are present in the JSON output.
-We can omit attributes from the JSON output by using the [@JsonIgnore](https://www.baeldung.com/jackson-ignore-properties-on-serialization) annotation on an attribute.
+By default _all the attributes_ are present in the JSON response body.
+We can omit attributes from the JSON response body by using the [@JsonIgnore](https://www.baeldung.com/jackson-ignore-properties-on-serialization) annotation on an attribute.
 We usually want to omit attributes that hold private information, for example user's password hash, or attributes that can potentially contain lots of data, for example, the `@OneToMany` annotated attributes.
 We can, for example omit the `questions` attribute of the `Quiz` entity class in the following way:

 ```java
 @JsonIgnore